 OUR PARTNERS

-All Saints Pre-School (formerly St Giles Playgroup) cares for around 50 families in the local area, having re-located to North Leatherhead in 2012.
-Lucy Townsend, their Chair since 2011, explains what the proposed community hub means for them:
+All Saints Preschool (formerly St Giles Playgroup) cares for around 50 families in the local area, having relocated to North Leatherhead in 2012.
+Lucy Townsend, their Chair since 2011, explains what the community hub means for them:

 "We have become an integral part of the community in North Leatherhead, specialising in being inclusive and caring, with tailored support in place for families who need us.
 We were graded Outstanding in our last two Ofsted inspections which we were delighted with.
 Being part the LCH enables us to do more for families locally.
-With the extra space, we recently set up The Hummingbirds Toddler Group, extending our provision to offer a play space and family support for 0-2s and their carers."
+With the extra space, we recently set up The Hummingbirds Toddler and Baby Groups, extending our provision to offer a play space and family support for 0-3 year olds and their carers."

 Born out of B@titude and run by the same dedicated team, The Hive is a creative arts project that was based at the former Children’s Centre prior to lockdown.
 The Hive, led by Marion Stanway, is now welcoming adults to its new home at LCH to enjoy and explore art, colour, sewing, knitting, drawing and more.